A lump in the abdomen is a small area of swelling or bulge of tissue in the belly.

 Call your doctor if you have a lump in your abdomen that becomes larger, changes color, or is painful.

-The blood supply to the organs that stick out through the hernia may be lost (strangulated hernia).
-This is very rare, but it is a medical emergency.
+The blood supply may be cut off to the organs that stick out through the hernia.
+This is called a strangulated hernia.
+This condition is very rare, but it is a medical emergency when it occurs.

 The doctor will examine you and ask questions about your medical history and symptoms, such as:

-During the physical examination, you may be asked to cough or strain.
+During the physical exam, you may be asked to cough or strain.

-Surgery may be needed to correct incisional hernias or umbilical hernias that do not go away by the time a child approaches school age.
+Surgery may be needed to correct hernias that do not go away or cause symptoms.
 The surgery may be done through a large surgical cut, or through a smaller cut into which the surgeon inserts a camera and other instruments.